We loved our trip to Arinsal and would recommend it to anyone looking to see Andorra.

 If you fancy something a little different why not consider El Refugi De La Fondue Restaurant.
 The restaurant is situated 50 metres uphill from the Princessa Park Hotel and specialises in raclette and fondue meals.
 This small and cozy restaurant specialises in meat and cheese dishes in the traditional Swiss style in a limited menu

 The food divides opinion however if you want to try something different to get you out of your hotel environment or away from bars full of party animals it's worth consideration.
 Expect to pay around 25 euros per person for a 2-3 course meal with a bottle of house wine.

-The Refugi De La Fondue is also know as Cafe Everest.
+The Refugi De La Fondue is also known as Cafe Everest.
 If you're looking for a unique dining experience in Arinsal this is your choice.

 Fancy a snack upon leaving the slopes?
 The Bull, Arinsal

 A great option for when you get off the slopes is the Bull.
-Just a short 50 meter stagger downhill from the Arinsal Gondola station.
+It's just a short 50-meter stagger downhill from the Arinsal gondola station.
 The Bull is a great option to replenish those sugars.
 The Bull offers simple yet hearty snacks such as toasties and jacket potatoes to keep even the hungriest skier going til dinner.

 The inside of Quo Vadis, Arinsal

 Every Tuesday is Shrove Tuesday at Quo Vadis so pop down for a beer and pancakes with Kevin and the team from the Quo.
 Just don't mistake Kevin for an Aussie as he's South African.

 Quo Vadis is a great bar which offers great apres-ski.
 There's a big selection of pub grub for the hungry traveller from Pizza's to Burgers you'll be well looked after.

 It's almost a given that no matter where you travel there will be an Irish bar.
 Enter El Derby.